Royal Borough of Greenwich: UK parliament

+All three have been represented by Labour MPs continuously since the 1997 General Election.

 Demographics

 The borough's population in 2011 was 254,557.
 52.3% of the community defined themselves as White British.
 The largest minority groups represented were of Black and Asian heritage.

 Approximately 44,500 international migrants arrived in the Royal Borough between the years 2001 and 2011.
 Of these, 25% arrived from EU member states, 24.5% arrived from central and western Africa, and 18.9% arrived from southern Asia.
 The most common country of birth in this period was Nigeria.

 The Royal Borough in 2015 had a general fertility rate of 72.7 live births per 1,000 aged 15–44, higher than the London average of 63.9 and the England average of 62.5.

 Ethnicity

 Landmarks

 Central Greenwich Town contains a UNESCO World Heritage Site centred on Christopher Wren's Royal Naval College and the Old Royal Observatory.

-Civic affairs

-Mayor

-The 1979/80 Mayor was Don Swan.

-The 2013/14 Mayor was Angela Cornforth.

-The 2014/15 Mayor was M Hayes.

-The 2015/16 Mayor was Norman Adams.

-The 2016/17 Mayor was Olu Babatola, the first African born individual to be elected to the office.

-The 2018/19 Mayor was Councillor Christine May.

-Councillor Denise Hyland was appointed mayor for 2021 to 2022.